Copyright in architecture in the United States: Reproduction of architectural plans

 Courts tend to rule inconsistently with regards to the use of Section 120(a), or the pictorial representations limitation of the law, as the defense for users, mainly real estate firms, reproducing architectural plans.
 Margalit Zimand (2024) claims the exception generated a significant loophole allowing the plans to be exploited commercially, since the said works are also defined as "architectural works" in the definition section of the copyright law.

 In the case Designworks Homes, Inc. v.
 Columbia House of Brokers Realty, Inc., the United States District Court for the Western District of Missouri ruled, in 2019, in favor of the realtor, who had published floor plans for the purpose of selling the homes.
 The court stated that the act fell under the scope of the pictorial representations limitation, since the building can be seen from a public place and the floor plan "is a pictorial representation of the structure's interior as it exists."
 The plaintiffs appealed to the United States Court of Appeals for the Eighth Circuit in 2021, which overturned the district court's ruling and stated that the pictorial representations limitation cannot be used in the "copying and publishing of floor plans depicting, in part, underlying copyrightable works."
 The appellate court considered floor plans as purely functional objects, as opposed to artistic objects like paintings that are protected by the pictorial representations limitation.
 On June 27, 2022, the Supreme Court declined the realtor's petition to review and contest the appellate court's ruling.

-In the 2022 case Kipp Flores Architects, LLC v.
-AMH Creekside Dev., LLC, the United States District Court for the Western District of Texas ruled in favor of a realtor who reproduced and marketed copies of blueprints of a single-family home without the authorization of the home's architect, citing the pictorial representations limitation of the law.